-D. Annual QA Activities:
+d.
+Annual QA Activities:

-- Annually, interfaced POCT result reports will be sent to the Medical Director for review and approval.
+Annually, interfaced POCT result reports will be sent to the Medical Director for review and approval.
 The Medical Director will review and approve patient reports annually to verify content and format of the reports.
-Refer to the Laboratory General CAP checklist for additional requirements pertaining to patient report review. - This requirement also applies to sites performing non-waived testing using noninterfaced analyzers (Enter/Edit functionality in WakeOne).
+Refer to the Laboratory General CAP checklist for additional requirements pertaining to patient report review.

-E. General Quality Assurance:
+e.
+General Quality Assurance:

-1. Primary Specimen Container Labeling
+i.
+Primary Specimen Container Labeling

 All primary specimen containers must be labeled with at least 2 patient-specific identifiers.
 Bare minimum is patient full name and date of birth.
-It is preferable to use an AHWFB patient identification label.
+It is preferable to use a WFBMC patient identification label.

-2. Acceptability of New Reagents
+ii.
+Acceptability of New Reagents